See our Tedx Salt Lake City 2019 Talk on R.E.A.D.

 There are two, one-time fees involved in becoming registered with R.E.A.D.

-Training manual.
+- Lifetime membership fee of $80, which you will send with your registration packet after you’ve purchased the R.E.A.D.
+Training Manual.
 (If you are a member of an official R.E.A.D.
-Affiliate Group, the cost is reduced to $50.
+Affiliate Group, the cost is reduced to $70.
 If you are unsure whether your group is an affiliate, check give us a call or check the list of our R.E.A.D.
-Affiliate Programs here: www.therapyanimals.org/read-affiliate-programs
+Affiliate Programs here: www.therapyanimals.org/read-affiliate-programs)